lieuzhenghong/lieuzhenghong.github.io-source/explorations/pap_exploration/pap-smc-grc.md

    party will allocate to each district;
 3. both parties seek to maximise the total number of seats they expect to win.

-(those with a background in game theory will recognise this as a variant of the [Blotto game](https://en.wikipedia.org/wiki/Blotto_game)).
+(those with a background in game theory may recognise this as a variant of the [Blotto game](https://en.wikipedia.org/wiki/Blotto_game)).

 ---

 This can be a bit confusing, so let's run through a tiny example.
-Let's suppose that there are only two districts: Bukit Panjang SMC and Jurong GRC.
-Let's further suppose that the PAP has two strong candidates (Tin Pei Ling & Tharman) while the opposition only has one.
+Let's suppose that there are only two districts: Yuhua SMC and Jurong GRC.
+Let's further suppose that the PAP has two strong candidates (Grace Fu & Tharman) while the opposition only has one.
 If the PAP chooses to field one strong candidate in each district, its strength in each district is:

-- Bukit Panjang SMC: 2
+- Yuhua SMC: 2
 - Jurong GRC: 2

 But if it chooses to field both strong candidates in Jurong GRC, its strength in each district is:

-- Bukit Panjang SMC: 0
+- Yuhua SMC: 0
 - Jurong GRC: 4

-Now suppose the opposition chooses to field its strong candidate in Bukit Panjang SMC.
+Now suppose the opposition chooses to field its strong candidate in Yuhua SMC.
 Its strength in each district is therefore:

-- Bukit Panjang SMC: 1
+- Yuhua SMC: 1
 - Jurong GRC: 0

-Then if PAP had chosen to field one strong candidate in each district it wins all six seats, because it wins Bukit Panjang SMC (2 > 1).
-But if it chose to field both strong candidates in Jurong GRC it would win only 5 seats as Bukit Panjang SMC would be lost to the Opposition.
+Then if PAP had chosen to field one strong candidate in each district it wins all six seats, because it wins Yuhua SMC (2 > 1).
+But if it chose to field both strong candidates in Jurong GRC it would win only 5 seats as Yuhua SMC would be lost to the Opposition.

 Hopefully that clarifies.